strexin/SimplePrototypeFlappyBird/README.md

 # SimplePrototypeFlappyBird
-It is just a simple prototype
+It is just a simple prototype.
+The purpose of this is to measure my skill.
+Thats all